 I had a friend who lived out of her Honda Element for a whole year, traveling around North America, climbing and meeting fellow vanlifers.
 It seemed dreamy, but I never thought I’d have the courage to do it on my own.
 I used to be afraid to simply walk out to my van in a Target parking lot in the middle of the night, let alone live in it.

-Quick confession: Another big reason I chose to live in my van was Instagram. #vanlife, specifically.
-Go ahead, search the hashtag if you don’t already know it.
-You’ll find photos of clean, stylish folks pouring coffee in the hippest of carafes; couples cuddling with their dogs while waiting out a drizzly day; a woman sitting in bed working on a laptop with a sweeping view of the Pacific.
+Quick confession: Another big reason I chose to live in my van was Instagram. #Vanlife, specifically.
+Go ahead, browse the hashtag if you don’t already know it.
+You’ll find photos of clean, stylish folks pouring coffee in the hippest of carafes; couples cuddling with their dogs while waiting out a drizzly day; a woman sitting in bed, working on a laptop with a sweeping view of the Pacific.

 I had romantic expectations.
 I thought it would be not only adventurous—waking up and spending days in the most wild and stunning spots in North America—but also peaceful and free, like the Instagram photos.
 I thought my wood-paneled van would feel cozy, like a real home anywhere I wanted to be.